DKarap/web-driver/README.md

 web-driver
 ==========

-crawler that use the webdriver, ghostdriver/phantomJS
+crawler that use the webdriver and ghostdriver/phantomJS